librewsdl4j/libre-wsdl4j/README.md

 # libre-wsdl4j - A fork of WSDL4J 1.6.3.

 Libre-wsdl4j is a fork of WSDL4J 1.6.3.
 WSL4j is a Java stub generator for WSDL.
-Many software projects still depends on WSL4j, so the idea is that libre-wsdl4j should be an actively maintained version of this software.
+Many software projects still depends on WSL4j, so the idea is that libre-wsdl4j should be an actively maintained version of this software on GitHub.

 Pull requests welcome!
 The last release of the original WSDL4J was in Feb, 2013.